 Around 1993, electrical tests revealed I had a mild muscle abnormality, that wasn’t a cause for concern but shortly afterwards, dad began to experience his own problems.
-He subsequently underwent a muscle biopsy – a muscle sample was taken from his lower leg and the biopsy indicated he had a form of muscular dystrophy.
-Recognising that dad and I had similar symptoms, I too requested a muscle biopsy.
-I was told it was unlikely to provide any information but it was agreed to carry one out all the same and a muscle sample was taken from my upper left arm.
-My biopsy result showed all the classical features of CNM and when my biopsy was compared with my dads it could be seen they showed similar features.
+He underwent a muscle biopsy, with a muscle sample being taken from his lower leg and the biopsy indicated he had a form of muscular dystrophy.
+Recognising that dad and I had similar symptoms, I requested a muscle biopsy also.
+I was told it was unlikely to provide any information but it was agreed to carry one out all the same.
+A muscle sample was taken from my upper left arm and the biopsy result showed all the classical features of CNM.
+When my biopsy was compared with my dads it could be seen they showed similar features.
 Today a keloid scar still marks the spot from where the muscle was taken.

 In light of my biopsy both dad and I were diagnosed with centronuclear myopathy.
 At the time of diagnosis, I had seen three doctors over a period of ten years and my medical records show that nemaline rod myopathy and facioscapulohumeral muscular dystrophy (FSHMD) had both been considered before centronuclear myopathy was proven by the biopsy.
-I remember receiving the diagnosis felt quite overwhelming and lonely – we were told there were very few others in the world with our illness, there was no treatment, no long term prognosis could be provided and I was advised that if I were to have children, there was a 50% chance they would have the illness also.
-This is because dad and I have the autosomal dominant form of CNM which means that only one copy of the genetic error is needed to cause the condition and one good copy cannot compensate.
-This form of the condition affects both males and females and at the time of writing, the Muscular Dystrophy Campaign reported there were only twelve families worldwide known to have shown this pattern of inheritance.
-Dad and I later got our Dynamin 2 (DNM2) mutation diagnosis as a result of being enrolled in the Beggs Laboratory research project, when, in November 2005 the gene that causes this form of the condition was identified.
+I remember receiving the diagnosis felt quite overwhelming and lonely – we were told there were very few others in the world with our illness, there was no treatment, no long term prognosis could be provided and I was advised that if I were to have children, there was a 50% chance they would have the illness also*, which I found devastating, as I always thought I would have children.

 Dad and I share symptoms in that while we are both ambulatory, we do not walk comfortably.
 Stairs can be particularly hard work and neither of us are able to use stairs without a handrail.
 Dad has a hand rail on either side of the stairs at his house and when I visit, I find using the stairs there much easier but I have always resisted getting a second handrail at my home as I don’t want to get so I rely on something I know I can’t have in the outside world (although I am increasingly wavering on this decision).
-These days we will both choose taking a lift over stairs and for dad who is clearly symptomatic this is very acceptable to the world at large but at present I look as if I should be able to manage stairs, so this does me cause me problems with people who know nothing about my condition.
+These days we will both choose taking a lift over stairs and for dad who is clearly symptomatic this is very acceptable to the world at large but at present I look as if I should be able to manage stairs, so this can cause me problems with people who don’t know about my condition.

 My voice is weak and people struggle to hear what I say – I find it incredibly frustrating as I do not feel it represents who I am.
 When I was once told by a tutor that my writing had a strong academic voice I was overjoyed.
 And constantly I am buying things, then realising, they are ‘Toni proof’.
 I find tiny movements like turning a key in a lock or opening a jar or bottle tricky – my grip is poor, particularly in my right hand due to muscle wasting and shrinkage of the tendons in my hands and wrists and I have a splint for my right hand which I have been advised to wear over night but I am bad at wearing it because I find it painful.
 Neither dad or I can get up from sitting on the floor to standing easily without support, which can be embarrassing if for example we fall outside, where there is nothing to pull ourselves up with.

-I have been told that I disguise my condition very well which has always been something I have felt proud of however due to my lordosis and the shrinkage of my heel cords, I am unable to stand upright with my heels flat on the floor without bending in two at my waist.
-I compensate for this by standing with one foot flat and one foot slightly bent to get my balance and then it appears as if I am standing upright but this is getting increasingly difficult to do and I find myself bouncing all over the place unless I have something to hold onto or lean into.
+I have been told that I disguise my condition very well which has always been something I have felt proud of, however due to my lordosis and the shrinkage of my heel cords, I am unable to stand upright with both of my heels flat on the floor without bending in two at my waist.
+I compensate for this by standing with one foot flat and one foot slightly bent to get my balance and then it appears as if I am standing upright but this is getting more difficult and painful to do and I find myself bouncing all over the place unless I have something to hold onto or lean into.
 It is also incredibly tiring and I can literally feel the energy draining out of my body whenever I have to stand unsupported for any length of time.
 I have found that wearing a shoe with a block heel helps immensely with standing but I find them difficult to walk in.
 I have also developed techniques to manage and disguise things, such as navigating my way around a room using chairs, tables, filing cabinets, walls and work surfaces.
 However, I have found that disgusing my condition can also be a bit of posioned chalice and being able to do so, has caused problems with people who don’t understand just how much work goes into keeping going and making it appear like everything is fine.

 Despite dad and I having the same condition, our stories are not following the same path.
 Dad really didn’t begin to show symptoms until in his early 50’s and he worked full time until 1999, when he retired on ill health.
 Dad has used a walking stick for a number of years and now has a scooter and a wheelchair for when he is out and about, although he continues to potter around most of the time.
 He also suffers from muscle fatigue.

 For a while I attended a physiotherapy clinic at my local hospital.
 The physio who was not trained to understand muscle diseases would spend considerable time twisting and moulding my body and placing my feet and arms in a particular way, only for me to immediately ‘flop’ the moment she left me to stand alone because my muscles are simply not strong enough and therefore totally resisted this regularly prescribed type of physio treatment.